Leo3418/HBWHelper/CONTRIBUTING.md

 [Return to top](#table-of-contents)

-## Coding Guidelines
+## Programming Guidelines
 A free software project welcomes everyone's contribution.
-We understand that different developers have distinct coding habits, and this sometimes reflects in the code they write.
+We understand that different developers have distinct programming habits, and this sometimes reflects in the code they write.
 However, please try your best to maintain a consistency in code style in this project.

 ### Code Style
 Our suggested style is very similar to those in